Forest Ag Program

 - The landowner must submit a Colorado State Forest Service-approved forest management plan that is prepared by a professional forester or natural resources professional.

 - Landowners must annually submit (1) a request for inspection, (2) an inspection fee, (3) an accomplishment report, and (4) an annual work plan for the following year, and have the enrolled property inspected by a CSFS forester.
+See electronic forms on this web page.

 Only landowners who comply with the Forest Ag Program will be recommended by the CSFS to the respective county assessor for Forest Ag classification.
 The county assessor is responsible for accepting landowners into the program.